''Art is not my hobby, it's my passion. My raison d'être. It defines me.

 As a student, I studied for a degree in Visual Arts & Geography at Lancaster University and I worked as an illustrator and graphic designer in studios in London and Dorchester.
 My dream job was illustrating the natural-history information boards for Dorset County Council, which were displayed throughout the county.
 As I wasn't allowed to sign my illustrations, I used to draw a particular little bird as my signature - but this idea completely backfired when I was asked to create a board on the Jurassic Period!

 Having children opened up a whole new world to me.
 A need to paint my children's portraits grew into a passion to paint on a larger scale and to paint whenever and wherever I could.
 As a thank you to two of the schools my children attended, I voluntarily painted jungle animals on the hall windows of one and frogs in a pond in a reception and corridor in another.
 I also designed & painted scenery for several combined secondary school productions as well as a floor to ceiling beach mural in an pastoral meeting room.

 Outside of work, I sold my paintings via galleries and exhibitions and I entered Open Art competitions.

 The full list is here: events:awards but two highlights from those 'juggling' years were: Winning the New Forest Art Competition, 2015 (youtube) and being one of just 50 artists in Artists & Illustrators Magazine's 'Artist of the Year 2017' at the Mall Galleries, London.
 It fulfilled an ambition to exhibit in this prestigious gallery, and it was especially moving that the selected painting was of the old fruit trees in my childhood garden.

-I’m inspired by urban, coastal and figurative subjects, as well as the wayside flowers which I love seeing at the side of the road near my home.
+I’m inspired by urban, coastal and figurative subjects, as well as the glorious wayside flowers near my home.
 I find them so uplifting when I pass them.
-I usually paint these flowers in impasto paint applied with a painting knife on panel and I was delighted to be invited to write a blog on my process for Jackson’s Art, which you can read here.
+I usually paint these flowers in impasto paint applied with a painting knife on canvas or canvas panel and I was delighted to be invited to write a blog on my process for Jackson’s Art, which you can read here.